niklaskobi/django-sso/README.md

 - `is_active` - Obviously, activity status.
 - `is_superuser` - Are user have full privileges.
 - `user_identy` - User identity.
 Obtained from **YourUserModel.USERNAME_FIELD**.
 Unique and not null ever.
 E-Mail / Login etc.

+Additional fields are not included in the default behavior for security reasons and for clarity of the project code and the code behavior.

 But possible cases when you need to send more data, than only this flags.
 For this case the library have next way: